Garden of Dreams

 The Garden of Dreams (Nepali:स्वप्न बगैंचा, Newar language : म्हगसया क्यब), also, the Garden of Six Seasons, is a neo-classical garden in Kaiser Mahal Kathmandu, Nepal, built in 1920.
 Designed by Kishore Narshingh, it consists of 6895 sqm of gardens with three pavilions, an amphitheater, ponds, pergolas, and urns.
-From the mid-1960s, upon the death of its patron, Kaiser Sumsher Rana, it lay in neglect but was recently restored with the help of the Austrian government.
+From the mid-1960s, upon the death of its patron, Kaiser Sumsher Rana, it lay in neglect but was recently restored with the help of the Austrian government, under the supervision and design of the Late Götz Hagmüller.

 In 1998, the old neo-classical garden in Keshar Mahal was to be demolished for the construction of a commercial center.
 However, Minister of Education Arjun Narsingha KC on the advice of Karna Shakya stopped the demolition work at once and declared it open to the public with a new name, "The Garden of Dreams".

 Design

 The formal and axial arrangement of the architectural features stands in contrast to the more informal and natural planting – a juxtaposition consistent with that of the gardens created in England during the reign of Edward VII.
 Built in 1920, the garden was remarkably modern in its time, comparable to other garden designs in the first quarter of the 20th century.
 The architectural sophistication of the individual pavilions suggests that they were inspired by pattern books, with minor local adaptations.
 Surrounding the planting areas along the path's perimeter are sunken flower gardens with large ponds at their center.